hackingmaterials/atomate/docs/index.rst

 Theory and computations are powerful tools for understanding and designing materials, but conventional software for performing these computations are still difficult to use, understand, and automate.
-MatMethods makes makes it possible to perform complex materials science computations using very straightforward statements.
+MatMethods makes it possible to perform complex materials science computations using very straightforward statements.
 Features of MatMethods include:

 * It is built on top of state-of-the-art open-source libraries: **pymatgen**, **custodian**, and **FireWorks**.
 Building off these libraries means that MatMethods can not only serve as a simple and friendly introduction to computational materials science, but that it is powerful enough for even the most demanding of theory users that require precise control and massive execution.